jiang719/road-network-predictability/intra-city-network-homogeneity/README.md

 # Road network prediction

 This section pertains to the execution of road network prediction.
-We forecase the missing road segments within an incomplete road network by employing six distinct models, which include Node2vec, Struc2vec, GraphSage, Sprectral GCN, Relational GCN, and Graph Attention Network.
+We forecast the missing road segments within an incomplete road network by employing six distinct models, which include Node2vec, Struc2vec, GraphSage, Sprectral GCN, Relational GCN, and Graph Attention Network.

 ## Directory Structure
 * models: implementation of 6 different road network prediction models